Patriot Coal Corp. (PCX:US) sought bankruptcy protection after milder winters and a shift to natural gas sent coal demand to a 24-year low.

 U.S. coal use in the first quarter was the lowest for that period since 1988, according to the Energy Information Administration.
 Utilities have switched some power plants to cheaper natural gas as regulations restricting emissions make coal costlier to burn.
 Gas fell to a decade low in April amid a surplus of the fuel.

-This year, Patriot has reduced thermal coal production by more than 4 million tons, trimmed costs and laid off 1,000 employees or contractors, according to a May 9 filing (PCX) with the U.S. Securities and Exchange Commission.
+This year, Patriot has reduced thermal coal production by more than 4 million tons, trimmed costs and laid off 1,000 employees or contractors, according to a May 9 filing (PCX:US) with the U.S. Securities and Exchange Commission.

 Patriot has worked to refinance debt since at least May, when it said it hired Blackstone Group LP while meeting with lenders to complete loan and credit facilities.
 Also that month, Engelhardt took over as Patriot’s CEO after Richard M. Whiting resigned.